 Current Market Value is the actual wholesale value of the vehicle---the amount the top bidder at an auction would pay for it.
-After you select which Planet vehicle you would want to own, we ask you some questions about your vehicle.
+We ask you some questions about your vehicle.
 Then we inspect your vehicle's mechanical and cosmetic condition, optional equipment, color, service history, resale potential, and other factors.

 How do you ensure the Current Market Value is accurate?Depending on the situation, we use a combination of the following: